-Python is an old language but the strong dynamics in scientific Python is actually young.
-The base pakages have greatly improved these last years so it is really better to use recent versions.
-Therefore it is not a good idea to use scientific python libraries packaged in not very recent Linux versions.
+Python is an old language but the strong dynamics in scientific Python is quite young.
+The base packages have greatly improved these last years so it is really better to use recent versions.
+Therefore, it is not a good idea to use scientific python libraries packaged in not very recent Linux versions.

-- If you have only weak knowledge on Python, start with the the official Python tutorial.
+If you have only basic knowledge on Python, start with the the official Python tutorial.

 Python is a very dynamics language.
 It is very nice but it is also very dangerous.
 A silly error (a misspell for example) is very easy and there is no compiler to tell you that something is wrong.
 Automatic checking of the code is enough to avoid most of these silly errors so anyone has to use it.

 The style in Python is also really important (see below) so any Python developer has to get used to code properly.
 The best way is to code with a fly checker that tells you as soon as you do something wrong.

 Most experienced Python programmers use an good Python editor with fly checking and it is really very useful.
 So of course beginners have to use a good Python editor running fly checks!

 For scientists and for simpler programming (only scripts), you can for example use Spyder (Scientific PYthon Development EnviRonment).
 Note that Spyder has to be setup correctly to use fly checks.

 Visual studio code is great for more advanced programming (with at least the Python and Settings Sync extensions).
 For developping a Python package, it is indeed very good and it really improves productivity and even the quality of the code, see for example this blog post by Kenneth Reitz.
 On Unix, one may want to avoid using a binary built by Microsoft so we can use vscodium.

 Most of the time, we have to follow the Style Guide for Python Code, the so-called “pep 8”).
 It is not just for fun.
 On the long term, it really helps.